 Which types of companies do you think have a sales strategy put in place?
-Supposedly, statistics revealed that 68% of large companies are using a sales strategy.
-While only 38% of small businesses and 55% of medium-sized businesses are using a sales strategy.
+Supposedly, statistics revealed that 68% of large companies use a sales strategy.
+While only 38% of small businesses and 55% of medium-sized businesses use a sales strategy.

 Creating Your Sales Strategy

 Developing a strategy is seen as the most important task.
 Every company or individual should put logic into their business, sales, and even personal strategy.
-Having a pre-mapped plan keeps employees, and teams focused and gives them an understanding of what their responsibilities are.
+Having a pre-mapped plan keeps employees and teams focused and gives them an understanding of their responsibilities.

-When creating your sales strategy, be sure to include: a SWOT analysis, company goals, and financial projections.
+When creating your sales strategy, include a SWOT analysis, company goals, and financial projections.
 Additionally, you will want to narrow your focus by creating detailed buyer personas and aligning your sales and marketing teams -- often known as smarketing.

 Developing buyer personas is key to any sales and marketing strategy.
 For sales, you want to attract the right buyers, and for marketing, you want to catch the attention of the appropriate audience to bring in those leads for sales.

-To do this, you must conduct research relevant to who is going to be buying your services or products and attracting the right decision-makers.
-Once you develop your ideal customer, then you can start targeting only that select group of people.
+To do this, you must conduct research relevant to who will be buying your services or products and attracting the right decision-makers.
+Once you develop your ideal customer, you can start targeting only that select group.
 By narrowing your audience, you will get your information into the right eyes, not the wrong ones.

 Finding a way to connect your sales and marketing teams so they can share customer information with each other is critical.
-If your company took on smarketing, your sales and marketing departments would not only share information but give each other valuable insights, which would, in the end, boost customer support and experience.
-Sharing information and insights allows sales and marketing to create, promote, and sell products and services that relate to the customer's needs.
+If your company took on smarketing, your sales and marketing departments would not only share information but give each other valuable insights, ultimately boosting customer support and experience.
+Sharing information and insights allows sales and marketing to create, promote, and sell products and services related to customer needs.